-As it is intended the fee will remain the same for the sixth consecutive year, the CLSB does not consider there would be any adverse impact on the diversity of the profession.
+As it is intended the fee will remain the same for the seventh consecutive year, the CLSB does not consider there would be any adverse impact on the diversity of the profession.
 The CLSB undertook a diversity survey in 2012, 2013, 2014 and 2016.
 As this did not evidence any significant change or need for CLSB action, the CLSB board agreed the next survey would be conducted in 3 years.
-As a result, this will present a costs saving of approximately £1,500 for years 2017 and 2018.

-8. Request for approval of Costs Lawyer PCF 2017
+8. Request for approval of Costs Lawyer PCF 2018

-The CLSB respectfully requests the LSB approves the PCF 2017 in the sum of £250.00.
+The CLSB respectfully requests the LSB approves the PCF 2018 in the sum of £250.00.